 FSUCares is a dynamic medical student organization devoted to helping the underserved and underprivileged populations both locally and internationally.
 Our mission is to provide health services, including medical care, education, and counseling to those people who would not otherwise have access to care while providing an interactive, clinical learning environment for FSU College of Medicine students.

-Our international and state medical outreach focuses on rural villages in Portobelo, Panama and Filipinas, Panama, and the underserved populations at the Texas-Mexico border.
-The goals of our medical outreach programs are to focus on the unique public health factors that influence different regions of the world in order to expose and prepare future doctors for the ever-changing face of medicine and society.
+Our international and state medical outreach focuses on a rural village in Filipinas, Panama, and migrant farm workers in Immokalee, Florida, where Florida State College of Medicine has a health education site.
+The goals of our medical outreach programs are to focus on the unique public health factors that influence different cultures in order to expose and prepare future physicians for the ever-changing face of medicine and society.